NIkolaStaykov/wg_gesucht_crawler/README.md

 This project performs automated checks for new posts on wg-gesucht.de.
 It sends a sound notification if there are new posts matching predefined  user criteria.
 You have to define your criteria from inside your profile in the website.
+*Important*: If you don't have a profile and a predefined search filter, the program will not work.

 **Requirements**